 Their goal is to eventually offer twelve of their regular mallow flavors in a vegan version.
 (Some of their creative menu items include French Toast, Root Beer Float and Orange Creamsicle.)
 Since my visit to their stand at the market, I’ve seen mention of vegan Achocolypse and Chai flavors on their Facebook page, not to mention an all-in-one s’more marshmallow with bits of chocolate and graham cracker tucked inside called a S’mallow.
 And, yes, they’ve thought of everything.
 The vegan mallows are toastable.

 Marshmallows definitely aren’t a health food, so these sweet treats should be consumed in moderation.
 With summer coming up, you’re probably going to buy marshmallows anyway, so why not try some that are free of artificial ingredients and high fructose corn syrup?
 You can buy them at Mallow’s market booth, at Seattle’s Whole Foods flagship store, or have them mailed right to your door in the U.S., Australia, Canada, Ireland, or Great Britain.
-(More details on tracking down these little gems can be found here.)

 I guess once I used my 500th word to ramble on about this delightful delicacy, my post stopped being short and sweet.
 But I can promise you Mallows’ mallows really are.

 Do you have a fun way to use marshmallows besides just popping them straight in your mouth?